couchbase/query/docs/n1ql-authentication.md

 Before presenting the N1QL authentication model, it is useful to summarize the context in which a N1QL implementation operates.

-N1QL sits between multiple application and end-user clients and a back-end document database.
+N1QL sits between multiple application and end-user clients on the one hand, and a back-end document database on the other.
 As an abstract specification, N1QL supports both a variety of clients and a variety of back ends.

 This has the following implications: